HUGE WIN. It's Official, ATF's Rule on Frames and Receivers Has Been Knocked Out

 Who led the legal challenge against the ATF's frame and receiver rule?

-The Firearms Policy Coalition (FPC) led the legal challenge against the ATF's Rule 2021R-05F.
-Their efforts resulted in the Fifth Circuit vacating the rule.
+The Firearms Policy Coalition (FPC) led the legal challenge against the ATF's Rule 2021R-05F concerning frames and receivers.
+Their efforts resulted in the significant ruling by the Fifth Circuit Court of Appeals.

 More 2nd Amendment & Law Videos You Might Like